 The humor comes from lead singer and lyricist Maynard James Keenan, a known jester/edgelord.
 But this is part of the balance.
 In some ways, they are in on the prospective jokes of their own content and ‘message,’ if that’s what they’d even call it.
 They edge toward some kind of spiritual understanding via a string of poetic words or a mathematical set of chords, and then retreat into the zany story of a metaphorical bed-shitting deadheaded ‘chosen one’ who forgot the secret of the universe that the aliens gifted him… They aren’t telling anyone to do anything – What do we know, we’re just as much a group of immature deviants as we are ‘artists’, and btw we were high when we made all of this – They are just delivering expression.
 Passion.
 Stories.
 Images and words and sounds from their minds / bodies / souls and into our ears.
 Their music, like any, is a communication.
 Whether it’s important or not, for meanings to be drawn one way or another, or just made fun with, is always up to the listener.
 In fact, many of their lyrics are ambiguous and the themes I draw and make meaning from can be extrapolated into many others.
 They use satire as much as metaphysics – as much as the divine arrangements of notes coming out of their guitars – as means to achieve the ends they do.
 Those ends are myriad, subjectively secured.

-But for those willing to willing to dig into the sound and the fury of TOOL’s full disco, opening their proverbial third eye in the process, sacred treasures may be found…
+But for those willing to dig into the sound and the fury of TOOL’s full disco, opening their proverbial third eye in the process, sacred treasures may be found…

 TOOL’s throughlines in their sound and lyrics, as I see them: